roshandathathri/roshandathathri.github.io/_pages/about.md

 **I am on the academic job market this year.**

-# Research interests
+# Research Interests

-I am broadly interested in improving the performance of parallel and distributed programs.
+My goal is to make it easier for programmers to develop efficient applications that scale on parallel, distributed, and heterogeneous architectures.
+I am especially interested in applications that operate on unstructured graphs or encrypted data.
+Towards this goal, I have developed **programming systems** for *graph analytics on distributed and heterogeneous clusters* and for *neural network inferencing on encrypted data*.
+I aim to utilize this experience to build programming systems for **large-scale sparse computation** and **privacy-preserving computation**.

+Existing computers have complex parallel architectures including heterogeneous processors like CPUs and GPUs, non-uniform memory, and non-volatile memory.
+It is tedious for application developers to get good performance without utilizing the architectural features.
+Existing programs come from diverse application domains and are written by experts in those domains, rather than experts in parallel programming.
+It is also difficult to get good performance unless the domain expertise is exploited.
-I work on designing and building programming models, compilers, and runtime systems that enable programmers to extract performance from parallel architectures like clusters of CPUs and GPUs.
+I aim to bridge the gap between application domain experts and parallel architectures by working on *programming models, compilers, and runtimes that enable application developers to extract performance from parallel architectures with little effort*.

+**Distributed, Heterogeneous Graph Analytics**:
+Unstructured datasets are used by applications in areas such as machine learning, data mining, bioinformatics, network science, and security.
+These datasets may be represented as graphs and these graphs may have billions of nodes and trillions of edges.
+One way to process such large datasets is to use distributed clusters.
-**Distributed, Heterogeneous Graph Analytics**: For graph analytical applications, I have designed programming substrates and developed runtime systems that exploit domain knowledge to partition graphs, optimize communication, and scale-out to distributed CPUs and GPUs, while providing fault-tolerance.
+For graph analytical applications, I have designed and built programming systems that exploit domain knowledge to partition graphs and optimize communication, while providing application-specific fault-tolerance.
+Existing shared-memory graph analytics frameworks or applications can use our system to scale out to distributed CPUs and GPUs.
 [[PLDI 2018](https://roshandathathri.github.io/publication/2018-pldi),
 [ASPLOS 2019](https://roshandathathri.github.io/publication/2019-asplos),
 [VLDB 2018](https://roshandathathri.github.io/publication/2018-vldb),